KabeerH/personal-portfolio-website/README.md

 - AOS - Animate on scroll API
 - FormSubmit API

-## Contributing
+## Feedback

-As this is a personal portfolio website, pull requests will not be accepted.
-However, if you have any suggestions or find any bugs please let know via Linkedin or the website contact-form.
+If you have any suggestions or find any bugs please let know via Linkedin or the website contact-form.
 Thanks!